lemonyte/dvd-screensaver/readme.md

 Option|Description
 ------|-----------
-Number of images|Number of items bouncing around on screen Image style|Style of image, can be either '1' or '2' Refresh speed|Refresh speed of the display loop in updates per second.
+Number of images|Number of items bouncing around on screen Image style|Style of image, can be either `1` or `2` Refresh speed|Refresh speed of the display loop in updates per second.
 Values higher than 120 may cause it to not function properly
-Image width, height|The maximum width and height of the image in pixels Image speed type|Speed type, can be 'random' or 'constant' Image speed x, y|If the speed type is set to 'constant' the integers are the x and y speed of the image in pixels.
-If the speed type is set to 'random' the integers are the range for the speed to be chosen from
+Image width, height|The maximum width and height of the image in pixels Image speed type|Speed type, can be `random` or `constant` Image speed x, y|If the speed type is set to `constant` the integers are the x and y speed of the image in pixels.
+If the speed type is set to `random` the integers are the range for the speed to be chosen from
-Image color type|Color type, can be 'preset', 'random', or 'constant' Image red, green, blue, alpha|RGBA value for the image(s) if the color type is set to 'constant' Invert transparency|Transparency inversion, colored areas of the image become clear and vice versa Background red, green, blue|RGB color of the background
+Image color type|Color type, can be `preset`, `random`, or `constant` Image red, green, blue, alpha|RGBA value for the image(s) if the color type is set to `constant` Invert transparency|Transparency inversion, colored areas of the image become clear and vice versa Background red, green, blue|RGB color of the background

+## Known Issues
+- PC won't enter sleep mode if the screensaver is running

+## Credit
+Example project by Edwin Kofler (eankeen) on [repl.it](https://repl.it/talk/learn/A-Starter-Guide-to-Pygame/)
+Images from Google Images and the example project
 ## License
 [MIT License](https://choosealicense.com/licenses/mit/)